lucas-bats/Time_traveler_app/README.md

 # Eternal Minds

-Eternal Minds is an interactive web application that allows users to chat with historical figures, powered by generative AI.
-Choose a personality from a curated list, or let us surprise you, and start a conversation to learn about their life, work, and the times they lived in.
+Eternal Minds is an interactive web application that allows users to chat with historical figures and pivotal historical events, powered by generative AI.
+Choose a personality from a curated list, or engage with an event to hear the perspectives of its key participants.
+Start a conversation to learn about history in a new and interactive way.

 This project was built using Firebase Studio.